RemoteReq/Backend/README.md

 # PM2 commands:

-  - `pm2 start abc.js --name "process-name"` to create a new process
+  - `pm2 start server/server.js --name 'apiserver'` to create a new process
   - `pm2 list` to showing all process
-  - `pm2 restart process-name` to restart the process
+  - `pm2 restart apiserver` to restart the process
-  - `pm2 stop process-name` to stop the process
+  - `pm2 stop apiserver` to stop the process